FelixWeichselgartner/PiHeld/README.md

 ## License

-This project is completely open source, as we want everybody to be able to build their own EmbeddedBoy.
+This project is completely open source, as we want everybody to be able to build their own PiHeld.
 Check out the `License.md` file to get further information on licensing.

 ## Split-off projects